-Note: You are currently viewing documentation for Moodle 2.3.
-Up-to-date documentation for the latest stable version is available here: Cron.
+Note: You are currently viewing documentation for Moodle 2.6.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Cron.

 Comment from Eloy: